Reproductive Health and the World Bank Group: The Facts

 2. Support for reproductive health and family planning is a priority for the World Bank Group.

-- World Bank commitments for reproductive health during Fiscal Years 2010 and 2011 totaled US$1.3 billion, helping increase the number of poor women with access to lifesaving antenatal and postnatal care, safe births, and family planning services.
+- World Bank commited nearly US$ 2 billion for reproductive health during the past 5 years (FY09-FY13), helping increase the number of poor women with access to lifesaving antenatal and postnatal care, safe births, and family planning services.

-- As of June 2012, the World Bank also has committed US$355 million (US$182.3 million committed and US$172.5 million in the pipeline) out of the US$600 million in results-based financing for health pledged at the 2010 Millennium Development Goals (MDGs) Summit to accelerate progress toward MDGs 4 and 5 for maternal and child health.
+- As of February 2014, the World Bank also has committed US$ 429.42 million out of the US$600 million in results-based financing for health pledged at the 2010 Millennium Development Goals (MDGs) Summit to accelerate progress toward MDGs 4 and 5 for maternal and child health.

 - As a result of the World Bank’s five-year Reproductive Health Action Plan, the number of World Bank country strategies and projects that address reproductive health is increasing; 70% of all ongoing World Bank health projects in countries with high maternal mortality and/or high fertility include reproductive health components or indicators.
 For example: